ourcodingclub/ourcodingclub.github.io/_tutorials/funandloops.md

 ```

 ### Writing functions
+{: #introduction}

-We've learned [how to make beautiful and informative graphs using `ggplot2`](https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">how to import our data in RStudio</a>, <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">format and manipulate them</a>, <a href="https://ourcodingclub.github.io/2016/11/24/rmarkdown-1.html" target="_blank">write scripts and Markdown reports</a>, and <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html), meaning that you have all the basic tools to perform data simple data analysis using R.
+We've learned [how to import data in RStudio](https://ourcodingclub.github.io/2016/11/13/intro-to-r.html), [format and manipulate them](https://ourcodingclub.github.io/2017/01/16/piping.html), [write scripts and Markdown reports](https://ourcodingclub.github.io/2016/11/24/rmarkdown-1.html), [how to make beautiful and informative graphs using `ggplot2`](https://ourcodingclub.github.io/2017/01/29/datavis.html), meaning that you have all the basic tools to perform data simple data analysis using R.

 You may find as you work away on your project however, that you want to repeat the same action multiple times.
 For example, you may want to multiple graphs which differ only in their data input.
 The temptation is to copy and paste the code multiple times in the script, changing the input dataset each time, but all this copying and pasting increases the chance that you will make a mistake, and it also means that if you want to change some shared element of those copied code chunks, you will have to change each chunk individually.

-In this workshop, we introduce the concept of functions and loops in `R` as a method to minimise the need to copy and paste code chunks, helping to make your code more efficient and readable and minimise the chance of making mistakes by manually retyping code.
+In this workshop, we introduce the concept of functions and loops in R as a method to minimise the need to copy and paste code chunks, helping to make your code more efficient and readable and minimise the chance of making mistakes by manually retyping code.
 This tutorial also expands on how to use functions effectively in your code and gives a more formal introduction to __functional programming__ as a coding style.

 __`R` is a functional programming language at its heart.
 When you run a command on some data, e.g. `sum(1, 2)`, sum is a function.
 Basically everything you do in `R` involves at least one function.
 Just as the base `R` language and other `R` packages contain functions, you can also write your own functions to perform various tasks using the same tools as package developers, and it's not as hard as it sounds.__

-<a name="function"></a>

 ## 2. Building a simple function
+{: #function}

 Open a new `RStudio` session and create a new `R` script.
 If you haven't already done so, download the resources needed for this tutorial from [this Github repository](https://github.com/ourcodingclub/CC-5-fun-and-loop).
 Clone and download the repo as a zipfile, then unzip it.
 In your `R` script, set the working directory to the repository you just downloaded by running the code below (replacing `PATH_TO_FOLDER` with the location of the folder on your computer, e.g. `~/Downloads/CC-5-fun-and-loop`):